 What many people don’t realise is that AMS is rarely a gradual worsening of symptoms, such that it would be easy for a guide to turn someone around before things got too bad; rather, someone who minutes before was trucking along quite nicely suddenly transforms into a shambling vomiting wretch, barely coherent and almost incapable of further effort.
-This is why we are not willing to try our luck with someone who is “sure they can make it” on a shorter program, AMS can rapidly turn a straightforward day into a fight for survival and there have been numerous fatalities on Mont Blanc when unacclimatized parties have become too ill to descend.
-Clearly this is a situation we must do everything we can to avoid.
+This is why we are not willing to try our luck with someone who is “sure they will be fine” on a shorter program; AMS can rapidly turn a straightforward day into a fight for survival and there have been numerous fatalities on Mont Blanc when unacclimatized parties have become too ill to descend.

 If despite our preparation and screening efforts someone gets properly sick on Mont Blanc, very often our first recourse is to radio for a helicopter.
 In the vast majority of cases people get no worse than the stumbling / vomiting stage, but there is a very small percentage of people who can develop cerebral or pulmonary oedemas at alpine altitudes, so we prefer not to take any chances.
 The rate of recovery is astounding, usually the person is pretty much completely recovered as the helicopter touches down in the valley.